-Table III carries out this exercise.
-I restrict the treatment sample to the textile industry only and estimate a triple-difference version of model (9) by including interactions of the double-difference term with dummies indicating the production stage.
+actions of the double-difference term with dummies indicating the production stage.
 I include dummies for the three upper-most production stages-ginning, spinning, and weaving-only, leaving the rest as the omitted category.
 The results reflect important heterogeneity in response across the supply chain.
 Responses are considerably weaker in the upstream stages, becoming progressively stronger as one moves down the supply chain.
 For example, both sales and purchases of the first production stage exhibit no significant change relative to the control group after the reform.
 This suggests that the real production activity did not change significantly in the treated industries.
 In contrast, treated outcomes decline by a lot in the later production stages.
 To the extent that this decline captures tax evasion, increasing response over the supply chain from the second stage onward suggests that the tax evasion is not limited to the later production stages but to some extent persists throughout the supply chain.

 This finding goes against the conventional wisdom on VAT's enforcement properties in two important ways.
 First, it shows that VAT's noncompliance is not merely a last mile phenomenon but runs deep into the supply chain.
 The initial rungs of the production chain disproportionately consist of inter-firm transactions that are subject to third party reporting, generating information trails for the government.
 Theoretically, therefore, there is a strong case of lower evasion in these production stages.
-This notion is, however, not supported empirically as I find substantial evasion from the second production stage onward.
+But this is not supported empirically as I find substantial evasion from the second production stage onward.
 The self-enforcement processes built into a VAT therefore do not seem to have an automatic inhibiting effect on misreporting.
 In the absence of strong enforcement capacity, firms seem to be able to get around these processes easily.
-To this extent, these results are consistent with the recent public finance literature that finds strong complementarity between the enforcement capacity
+To this extent, these results are consistent with the recent public finance literature that finds strong complementarity between the enforcement capacity of the revenue authority and efficacy of the self-enforcing processes (see for example Carrillo et al., 2017; Waseem, 2020b).

-&lt;sup>17I assume here that the zero-rating response at the first production stage would largely capture the real production effect as the stage only produces intermediates used exclusively by large spinning mills, making misreporting less likely.
+16I assume here that the zero-rating response at the first production stage would largely capture the real production effect as the stage only produces intermediates used exclusively by large spinning mills, making misreporting less likely.

-&lt;sup>18Another feature of the results is that the input tax drops more in the downstream stages, while the output tax does so in the upstream stages.
+17Another feature of the results is that the input tax drops more in the downstream stages, while the output tax does so in the upstream stages.
 This is expected because overreporting inputs becomes more feasible as one moves down the value-added chain with both the number and share of taxable inputs increasing in the downstream stages.
 For example, the first production stage-ginning-primarily uses two inputs only.
 Both these inputs-labor and raw cotton-are not taxable.
 Compared to this almost all non-labor inputs used by later production stages are taxable, increasing the margins along which overreporting of purchases can take place.